raulmur/ORB_SLAM/README.md

 #3.
 Installation

-1. Make sure you have installed ROS and all library dependencies (boost, eigen3, cholmod, blas, lapack).
+1. Make sure you have installed ROS and all library dependencies (boost, eigen3, opencv, blas, lapack).

 2. Clone the repository: